centrahq/api-documentation/source/guides/plugins/adyen-drop-in.md

 ### Capturing with Adyen Drop-In

 Whenever you capture using Adyen Drop-In, the Payment Transaction-list in Centra will contain a `capture-request` instead.
-This is because Centra is actually waiting for the notification from Adyen to mark the order as captured successfully or not.
+This is because Centra is actually waiting for the webhook from Adyen to mark the order as captured successfully or not.

 ```eval_rst
 .. note:: Remember, if you have `Capture Delay` in Adyen set to `immediate`, capture will ALWAYS fail in Centra.
 Our recommendation is that Centra should capture the payment instead.
 Please change the Capture Delay setting in Adyen by going to `Account` then select "Configure->Settings" and make sure you select the Merchant Account.
 In the settings page you will see `Capture Delay`.
 Set it to `Manual` or `7 days` to make sure Centra will control the capture event.